taylorwood/taylorwood.github.io/_posts/2015-06-15-text-classification.markdown

 At a previous job, I was faced with a problem of [document classification](https://en.wikipedia.org/wiki/Document_classification).
 Workers were poring over huge files, page by page, manually building a table of contents for each one.
 It took a long time to train workers on how to classify these documents, and even the best workers were inconsistent.
 There was no good way to scale the operation.

 We needed a system that could ingest large files, each with thousands of pages of text, and automatically classify each individual document they contained.
 I knew there had to be a way to teach a computer how to recognize this stuff.
-This was a new frontier for me, so I started reading a lot of wikipedia articles and thought really hard.
+This was a new frontier for me, so I started reading a lot of wikipedia articles and thinking really hard.

 ## Training data